 61. A Tomorrow’s World broadcast suggested God had created sin—not merely “evil” as Isaiah 45:7 states.

 In conclusion, astonishingly, LCG still insists that a distinguishing characteristic of its “fellowship” is that it is “continuing to preach the full Truth” and it is “upholding the foundation taught by Mr. Herbert W. Armstrong.”
-Tragically, as with the thousands in PCG, who believe the leader blindly calling himself “That Prophet,” even greater thousands in LCG seem to blindly believe these declarations.
+Tragically, as with the thousands in PCG who believe their leader can take titles of God, even greater thousands in LCG seem to blindly believe these declarations.

 Mr. Pack’s vital article “Time Is Running Out!” is most helpful.
 Carrying the greatest of warnings, it comes from Chapter Twelve of his book The Work of God – Its Final Chapter!
 So many in the splinters are living as though the age will go on forever—but it will not!
 God’s final Work is foretold to be both “short” and also “cut short” (Rom.
 9:28).
 Yet, it is foretold to reach vast millions—so this must happen QUICKLY!
 This article is strong!
 It should stir—and rekindle!—in you the fire of urgency once felt by God’s people.
 The entire book will lift your vision to a grander horizon most can no longer see, one connected to why you were called and to why you were born!
 There is a reason most cannot see time is running out.
 Do not miss this article…